Utah State vs. UNLV NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Utah State has combined with its opponents to score more than 62.5 points only two times this year.
+- Utah State has combined with its opponents to score more than 62.5 points just two times this season.

-- Saturday's over/under is 14.7 points higher than the combined 47.8 PPG average of the two teams.

-- This contest's total is 4.5 points lower than the 67 these two squads combine to give up per game in 2021.

-- Aggies games have an average total of 61.5 points this season, one fewer than Saturday's over/under.
+- The combined points per game average of the two teams, 47.8, is 14.7 points fewer than Saturday's over/under.

-- The 62.5 over/under in this game is 6.7 points higher than the 55.8 average total in Rebels games this season.
+- The 67 points per game these two squads have allowed their opponents to score this season are 4.5 more than the 62.5 total in this contest.

+- The average total in Aggies games this season is 61.5, one point fewer than Saturday's over/under of 62.5 .

 Utah State Stats and Trends

-- Utah State has played five games, with three wins against the spread.
+- Utah State has three wins against the spread in five games this season.

-- Utah State's games this year have hit the over on two of five set point totals (40%).
+- Utah State's games this year have hit the over two times in five opportunities (40%).

-- Utah State is 2-0 against the spread and 2-0 overall this season when the team scores more than 36.4 points.
+- Utah State is 2-0 against the spread and 2-0 overall in games when it records more than 36.4 points.

-- Utah State is 2-0 against the spread and 2-0 overall when the team churns out more than 453.8 yards.
+- Utah State is 2-0 against the spread and 2-0 overall when the team totals over 453.8 yards.

 - This year, the Aggies have turned the ball over nine times, three more than the Rebels' takeaways (6).